web1312/archLinux.github.io/Arch Linux Documentation.md

 | SCSI Controller            | LSI Logic          |
 | Virtual Disk Type          | SCSI               |
 | Maximum Disk Size          | 20GB               |
-- Boot the sy stem in UEFI mode
+- Boot the system in UEFI mode
-    - Opened the .vmx file in iso folder, and added: firmware="efi" as the second line of the file to
+    - Opened the .vmx file in iso folder, and added: firmware="efi" as the second line of the file to boot in UEFI
 ## Connect to Internet
 - Ensure network interface is listed using `ip link`
-- Ping google.com to verify connection
+- `ping google.com` to verify connection
 ## Set Date/time
  - Use `timedatectl` to view current system clock
  - Use `timedatectl list-timezones` to view list of timezones and find applicable timezone: America/Chicago